salesforce/lwc-rfcs/text/0000-canonical-metadata.md

     // Since a template can have multiple usages of same child component, individual locations should be
     // discovered via the AST
     location: never;
 }

-// Information about a node in the html template interface Node {
-    tagName: string;
-    location: SourceLocation;
-    // Any properties set in the template, will include html attributes, public properties attributes?: ElementAttributeReference[];
-    // Event listeners attached declaratively in the template with a 'on' prefix, eg: 'onclick' eventListeners?: DeclarativeEventListener[];
-    children?: Node[];
-}

-// Information about a custom element referenced in a HTML template. interface CustomElementNode extends Node {
-    // Information about slots set by parent slots?: SlotReference[];
-}

-/**
- * Information about default and named slots being set by the parent component.
-The parent can
- * specify a 'slot' attribute in the slotted content in the case of named slot.
-Slot content that
- * do not have a 'slot' attribute will be passed as default slot content.
-The 'name' property in
- * the SlotReference object will be 'default' for such a case.
- */
-interface SlotReference {
-    name: string;
-}

-// Information about an element referenced in the template with a 'lwc:dynamic' attribute. interface DynamicCustomElementNode extends CustomElementNode {
-    ctor: ComputedValue;
-}

-// Information about for:each directive usage to render a list in a html template. interface TemplateForEachDirective extends Node {
-    tagName: 'template';
-    directive: 'for:each';
-    items: ComputedValue;
-    itemName?: string;
-    indexName?: string;
-    key?: string;
-}

-// Information about if:true or if:false directive usage to perform conditional rendering in a html template. interface TemplateIfDirective extends Node {
-    tagName: 'template';
-    directive: 'if:true' | 'if:false';
-    value: ComputedValue | string;
-}

-// Information about iterator directive usage in a html template. interface TemplateIteratorDirective extends Node {
-    tagName: 'template';
-    directive: 'iterator:it';
-    items: ComputedValue;
-    key?: string;
-}

-// Information about lwc:dom attribute usage in a html template to perform programmatic manipulation of dom tree. interface TemplateLwcDomDirective extends Node {
-    directive: 'lwc:dom';
-    directiveValue: 'manual'; // enum of all allowed values for lwc:dom attribute }

-// Information about an event handled declaratively in the template. interface DeclarativeEventListener {
-    type: string;
-    value: ComputedValue;
-    // Location includes the event name starting with 'on' and the property assignment ending with '}'
-    location: SourceLocation;
-}
 ```
 *Examples:*